Has the curiosity of something like Pizza vs. Marinara sauce stuck into your mind? You don’t know things like:

 - Now add sliced onion and fry.

-- Add crushed, canned tomatoes in the skillet, and don’t forget to add ½ cup of water to get even the last chunks of tomatoes from the can.
+- Add crushed, canned tomatoes to the skillet, and don’t forget to add ½ cup of water to get even the last chunks of tomatoes from the can.

 - In the next step, you’ve to add oregano, pepper, salt, fresh basil, and red pepper flakes.